Image map of a result

 A red bar indicates the citation is from a policy document.

-Sometimes, a double red and blue will appear in a search result.
-This occurs when a policy document might also be classed as a scholarly article.
-This happens when a policy document has been given a DOI.
+A double red and blue bar occurs when a policy document has been given a DOI.

 “Stacks” of policy documents in the image thumbnail